JoshFranklinCode/Module-8-Concurrency/README.md

 Both Multi and Single thread java files will take int[] array and add each number together, finding the total.
   Single thread will add each element of the array and print the result.
   Multithread will split the array into two seperate arrays, then both thread 1 and thread 2 will display their results
-    * Need to find a way to get both threads to add to one total.
+    * Need to find a way to get both of the multithreads to add to one total.
 As of right now, each thread gets the correct number using its own half of the original array, but does not add them together.